 Nevertheless, you can also print transcripts in bulk inside the class overview of a given class.
 That's because, when a class progresses to the state IN PROGRESS, a new tab becomes available named Transcripts:

 As the name suggests, the Transcripts tab presents a list of every profile in that class that has a transcript.
 The column picker (the icon with three vertical bars) lets you define which columns you wish to be visible in your list – and, by extension, your export of the list, which you may download by pressing the vertical ellipsis and then Export list to CSV or Export list to Excel.
-In it, you may include profile fields, journey fields, transcript fields and more; however, please note that the transcript fields are of a general nature and don't display data for each course:
+In it, you may include profile fields, journey fields, transcript fields and more; however, please note that the transcript fields don't display data for each course, but rather totals and averages.

 Also accessible through the vertical ellipsis, Export all transcripts produces a ZIP file containing the actual transcripts, sent to you by email:

-You're given the same customisation options as when downloading an individual transcript:
+You're given the same customization options as when downloading an individual transcript:

 Most of the data is so straightforward that it speaks for itself, but whenever in doubt, just hover your mouse cursor over a data point for an elucidative tooltip to pop up: